github/personal-website/README.md

 ## Content and templates

-To give you a sound foundation to start your personal website, your repository includes a handful of "includes" -- dynamic `.html` files that are re-used throughout your website.
+To give you a strong foundation to start your personal website, your repository includes a handful of "includes" -- dynamic `.html` files that are re-used throughout your website.
 They're all stored in the `/_includes/` directory.

 There are the usual suspects, like `header.html` and `footer.html`.
 But there are few more worth pointing out: